Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Latency and Energy Consumption

 \subsubsection{GM broadcasting of O-RUs}

-Total energy consumed by O-RU $b$ at global round $k$ to broadcast the GM to FLUs is calculated as the cumulative consumed energy for broadcasting during FGTIs of global round $k$, expressed mathematically by where { $t_{N^{(K)}{+}1}{>}t_{N^{(K)}}$}, and summand term is the consumed energy for broadcasting a fraction of the GM to FLUs over PRB $r$ during $[t_{x},t_{x{+}1}]$.
+Total energy consumed by O-RU $b$ at global round $k$ to broadcast the GM to FLUs can be calculated as the cumulative consumed energy for broadcasting during the FGTIs of global round $k$, which is given by where { $t_{N^{(K)}{+}1}{>}t_{N^{(K)}}$}, and the summand term is the energy usage of broadcasting a fraction of the GM to FLUs over PRB $r$ during $[t_{x},t_{x{+}1})$.
 Further, $\tau_{b,r}^{\downarrow} (t_{x})$ is given in \eqref{eq:broadcast_communication_latency}.